understanding-the-connected-home/book/surveillance.md

 Now this study focused on internet use, not the internet of things.
 But it is safe to assume that for IoT, and especially the connected home, these concerns will be as strong or stronger.

-## Governments are tracking IoT, including the connected home
+## Governments are surveilling IoT, including in the home

 The US intelligence services have publicly stated their intentions to use connected devices for mass surveillance.
 Other governments won't be far behind.